 7.1.1 Introduction

-The UE shall have capability to follow the frame timing change of the reference cell in connected state or when transmiting PUSCH on CG resources for SDT in RRC_Inactive.
-The uplink frame transmission takes place before the reception of the first detected path (in time) of the corresponding downlink frame from the reference cell.
+The uplink frame transmission takes place NTA+NTA offset×Tc before the reception of the first detected path (in time) of the corresponding downlink frame from the reference cell.
 For serving cell(s) in pTAG, UE shall use the SpCell as the reference cell for deriving the UE transmit timing for cells in the pTAG.
 For serving cell(s) in sTAG, UE shall use any of the activated SCells as the reference cell for deriving the UE transmit timing for the cells in the sTAG.
 UE initial transmit timing accuracy and gradual timing adjustment requirements are defined in the following requirements.

 In the requirements of clause 7.1.2, the term reference cell on a carrier frequency subject to CCA is not available at the UE refers to when at least one SSB is configured by gNB, but the first two successive candidate SSB positions for the same SSB index within the discovery burst transmission window are not available during at least one discovery burst transmission window, at the UE due to DL CCA failures at gNB during the last 1280 ms; otherwise the reference cell on the carrier frequency subject to CCA is considered as available at the UE.